What is the carpet installation process?

 now that he has made a staight line in the carpet he employs a carpet cutting tool to cut the carpet.

 Now that the carpet covers the whole floor in one piece in which the fillers have been joined, stretch the carpet using power stretchers or knee kickers.
-The bulldog power stretcher is in the first photo, and the telescopic power stretcher in the second.
-The knee kicker is the above photo.
+The bulldog power stretcher is in the fourth photo, and the telescopic power stretcher in the fifth.
+The knee kicker is the third photo.

 trim the excess carpet that runs up the wall with a special carpetlaying trimming tool and stanley knife.